<<Page under construction. Email us your question: Hello@cobacollections.com >>

 Our HQ is located in Portland, Oregon.

-Coba Crystals acknowledges that our HQ on the land that is now known as Portland, Oregon rests on the traditional village sites of the Multnomah, Wasco, Cowlitz, Kathlament, Clackamas, Bands of Chinook, Tualatin Kalapuya, Molalla, and many other tribes that made their homes along the Columbia (Wimahl) and Willamette (Whilamut) rivers.
+Coba Crystals acknowledges and honors the Chinook Peoples and that our HQ in Portland rests on the traditional village sites of the Bands of Chinook and many other tribes that made their homes along the Columbia and Willamette rivers.
+These rivers are known to the Chinook Peoples as the Wimahl and Whilamut Rivers.

 We recognize these Native communities in our region today, extend our deepest gratitude to those who have stewarded this land, and offer our respect to their elders past, present and future.